Rebecca-Diroll/01-Accessibility/README.md

 3. Add alt text to the images.

-4. Changed the div and header class to a header tag.
+4. Changed from div and header class to header tag.

+5. Changed from div and content class to content tag.

+6. Changed from div and footer class to footer tag.